andybalham/blog-source-code/blog-posts/first-ai-assisted-project.md

 - The lyrics are in a sub-folder called lyrics, one file per song
 ```

+The result was an amendment to the collapsible lyrics section:

 ```html
 <!-- Lyrics Collapsible Section -->
 <div class="collapse mt-3" id="lyricsSample">